Robin Scott (singer): Other M releases

-In late 1980, the follow-up album called The Official Secrets Act was released, containing the songs "Keep It to Yourself" and the title track, and was inspired, albeit tongue-in-cheek, by the overwhelming worldwide paranoia of the time.
-It was recorded in the UK and Dublin, with contributions from Bill Whelan (the man behind Riverdance, who at the time worked as an arranger).
+In late 1980, the follow-up studio album called The Official Secrets Act was released, containing the songs "Keep It to Yourself" and the title-track, and was inspired, albeit tongue-in-cheek, by the overwhelming worldwide paranoia of the time.
+It was recorded in the UK and Dublin, Ireland, with contributions from Bill Whelan (the man behind Riverdance, who at the time worked as an arranger).
 Among the musicians on the album were Phil Gould on drums again, who also introduced his friend and subsequent Level 42 colleague Mark King.
 King at the time played guitar as much as bass; these recordings took place prior to his discovery of his trademark sound.
-In 1981, Scott co-produced rising star Ryuichi Sakamoto, along with fellow members of the Yellow Magic Orchestra (who also participated on subsequent albums Left Handed Dream and The Arrangement), as did King Crimson/David Bowie guitarist Adrian Belew, while Scott and Brigit Novik supplied vocals and co-wrote four tracks.
+In 1981, Scott co-produced rising star Ryuichi Sakamoto, along with Yukihiro Takahashi and Haruomi Hosono of Yellow Magic Orchestra (YMO), (who also played on the albums Left Handed Dream (1981) and The Arrangement: 1980–1982 Singles & Rarities), as did guitarist, Adrian Belew (known for his work with King Crimson, Frank Zappa, David Bowie, Talking Heads, Laurie Anderson, and Nine Inch Nails), while Scott and Brigit Novik supplied vocals and co-wrote four tracks.

-The same year brought a third M album Famous Last Words, which featured many of the musicians from the previous albums, including the early incarnation of Level 42 (who by this time were having their own regular hits), producer Wally Badarou also playing keyboards, Julian Scott on bass, Brigit Novik on backing vocals, a young Thomas Dolby on programming, Yellow Magic Orchestra drummer Yukihiro Takahashi, guitarist from Gang of Four Andy Gill and Tony Levin on bass.
-MCA declined release of the album in the UK, and it was only released in France, Italy and the US (where M was not even signed).
+In April 1982, a third M studio album, Famous Last Words, was released.
+It featured many of the musicians from the previous studio albums, including the early incarnation of Level 42 (who by this time were having their own regular hits), Wally Badarou on keyboards, Julian Scott on bass guitar, Brigit Novik on lead and backing vocals, a young Thomas Dolby on synthesizers and sequencing, Yellow Magic Orchestra drummer Yukihiro Takahashi, Gang of Four guitarist Andy Gill and Tony Levin on bass guitar.
+MCA declined release of the album in the UK, and it was only released in France, Italy and the US (Warner-Sire Records).

-Subsequently, the label and M parted company.
+In mid-1982, MCA and M parted company.
 At this point some role reversing took place and Scott produced the M single "Danube" for the Stiff label, featuring Brigit Novik on vocals, followed by "The Wedding Dance" presenting Novik as an artist in her own right.